What is Acquisition Premium?

 source – wsj.com

-Acquirer pay extra Acquisition Premium because of the following reasons –
+Acquirer pay an extra premium because of the following reasons: –

-- To minimize competitions and win over the deal.
+- To minimize competition and win over the deal.

-- The synergies created will be greater than the acquisition premium paid for the target company.
-By synergy, we mean that when the two companies when combined will produce greater revenue than they could do individually.
+- The synergies created will be greater than the premium paid to the target company.
+By synergy, we mean that the two companies, when combined, will produce greater revenue than they could do individually.

-In 2016, we witnessed the merger of the world’s leading professional cloud and the world’s leading professional network.
-Microsoft paid $196 per LinkedIn share, a 50% acquisition premium as they believed it would Microsoft’s revenue as well as its competitive position.
+In 2016, we witnessed the world’s leading professional cloud and professional network merger.
+Microsoft paid $196 per LinkedIn share, a 50% acquisition premium, as they believed it would affect Microsoft’s revenue and competitive position.
 It was the biggest acquisition of Microsoft.

 The relationship between Takeover Premium and Synergies

-Higher synergies in M&A results in higher takeover premiums.
-Before we go to the Takeover Premium calculation, we need to understand the synergies created from the merger.
+Higher synergies in M&A result in higher premiums.
+Before we go to the premium calculation, we need to understand the synergies created from the merger.

-- Increase in Revenue– Most of the time, it is possible to have an increase in revenue when both of the companies are combined.
+- Increase in Revenue– It is possible to increase revenue when combined most of the time.
 But there are a lot of external factors like the reaction in a market to their merger or the competitor’s pricing (the competitors may reduce the pricing).
-For example, Tata Tea, a 114$ company took a bold move by acquiring Tetley for 450$ million which has defined the growth for Tata Sons.
-Procter & Gamble achieved revenue increase within one year after its merger with Gillette.
+For example, Tata Tea, a 114$ company, took a bold move by acquiring Tetley for 450$ million, which defined Tata Sons’ growth.
+But on the other hand, Procter & Gamble achieved a revenue increase within one year after its merger with Gillette.

 - Process Enhancement: Mergers also help in the improvement of processes.
-Gillette and P&G had a lot of process improvement in place which helped them achieve an increase in revenue.
-Disney and Pixar merger made them collaborate more easily and helped them achieve success together.
+Gillette and P&G had many process improvements, allowing them to increase revenue.
+The Disney and Pixar merger made them collaborate more easily and helped them succeed.

 Takeover Premium Calculation